 When to plant grass seed depends on the type of seed & the area you are planting in because of the difference in the climates of different areas regionally.
 The situation will vary from state to state.

 Types of seeds are broken down into two categories.
 Cool-weather types and warm weather types.
 What’s the best time to plant grass seeds?
 We will briefly cover what you need to know when planting your grass seed.

 What to do when preparing for planting grass seeds

 We all would like to have a good-looking lawn so these are the 8 steps you should follow to achieve it prior to planting.
 This correlates to whatever time or region you are in at the time of planting your grass seed.

 Seed Planting Zones & Times

 Below are charts that give you the zones and times to plant your grass seeds to help you choose the right time of year for your particular location.
-They show the warm weather regions & the cold weather regions.
-You can get a better look by right clicking on the image and open each one up in another tab.
+They show the warm weather regions & the cold-weather regions.
+You can get a better look by right-clicking on the image and opening each one up in another tab.